justinYoon12/OceanPINN/README.md

 Use Test_PINN_v2.ipynb to generate a pressure field with trained PINN.<br/>

 5. Example case from the paper <br/>
-Simulation for the noiseless case is included.
-Training data is in the data folder and the trained PINN model and estimates are in the 'p_109_noiseless' folder.
+Trained PINN model for SWellEx-96 simulation in noiseless condition is included in 'p_109_noiseless' Folder. <br/>
 The generated pressure field can be read using 'Load_PINN_results.m'. <br/>

 # Citation
 ```